bpietzenuk/COMEX/README.md

 Purpose
 ---

 Analysis of transcript amounts from transposable elements (TEs) using RNA-sequencing data.
 TEs are usually highly repetitive, which causes frequent multi-mapping of the short reads.
-In addition, RNA-sequencing reads may map to protein coding domains of closely related TE families, which may lead to false positive candidates for down-steam analyses.
+In addition, RNA-sequencing reads may map to protein coding domains of closely related TE families, which may lead to false positive candidates for down-stream analyses.
 COMEX was designed to filter reads mapping across TE families, but retain reads mapping to a single TE family and then estimate TE transcript amounts using either uniquely or also multiply mapping reads.

 System requirements
 ---